jwalkerbg/i100007/README.md

 These packages can be also uploaded at [PyPI](https://pypi.org/) for distribution in the Milky Way Galaxy.

+## Configuration system.

+The coniguration system of the module is implemented in `core/config.py`.
+It is organized at three levels:

+* default settings, hard-coded in the source of the module
+* configuration file, by default `config.toml`

 ## Unit tests

 ### Configuration